neul-io/neulix/ARCHITECTURE.md

 ### 1. Explicit Routes (Security)

-Routes are defined explicitly in `server.ts`, NOT iterated from the registry.
-This prevents potential security issues where an attacker could manipulate the registry to expose unintended routes.
+Routes are defined explicitly in `server.ts`, NOT iterated from registry.
+This prevents potential security issues where registry manipulation could expose unintended routes.

-### 2. Entry Name as Registry Key

-The registry uses entry name as key (`home`, `about`, `docs`) with a `url` property.
-This makes lookups simple: `pages[entryName]`.
+### 2. createPages() Helper for Type Safety

+Auto-injects `name` from object keys and preserves literal types.
+Benefits:
+- **No duplication**: Key is the name
+- **Full autocomplete**: `pages.home`, `pages.about`, etc.
+- **Zero runtime cost**: Runs once at startup

 ### 3. Content-Hashed Filenames (Production)

-All production assets have content hashes in filenames.
-When content changes, the filename changes, forcing browsers to fetch the new version.
-This enables aggressive caching (`Cache-Control: max-age=31536000`).
+All production assets have content hashes.
+When content changes, filename changes, forcing browser to fetch new version.
+Enables aggressive caching (`Cache-Control: max-age=31536000`).

 ### 4. Single CSS File

 One Tailwind CSS file serves all pages.
 Trade-off:
-- **Pro**: CSS cached on first visit, no additional downloads on navigation
+- **Pro**: Cached on first visit, no additional downloads
 - **Con**: First load includes all classes (mitigated by Tailwind's purging)

 ### 5. Shared Chunk for React

-Bun's code splitting extracts React and shared code into a chunk.
-Users download React once and it's cached for all pages.
+Bun's code splitting extracts React and shared code.
+Users download React once, cached for all pages.

+### 6. Props Serialization Pattern

+Server props are JSON-serialized into a `<script type="application/json">` tag:
+- Safe from XSS (not executed as JS)
+- Parsed by client hydration utility
+- Only included when `hydrate: true` AND props provided

-### 6. renderToString (Synchronous SSR)
+### 7. renderToString (Synchronous SSR)

 Uses synchronous `renderToString` for simplicity.
 For high-traffic sites with heavy components, consider `renderToPipeableStream` for streaming SSR.